moste00/PDF-Indexer/README.md

     def after_writing_ends():
         return "}"

-The first function is called at the very beginning during printing, before anything has been printed.
+The first function is called at the very beginning during printing, before anything is printed yet.
 It returns the starting curly brace in the json file.

 The second function is called everytime any word is printed, before printing.
 It checks if this is the first word, and if so, only returns a string quotation, and otherwise returns a seperating comma before the string quotation.